Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Q: Why does inventory matter more than any other discipline?

 A: Inventory is the substrate every other discipline runs on.
 Vulnerability management needs it to verify scan coverage.
 Change management needs it to scope impact.
-Continuous monitoring needs it to know what to monitor.
-Compliance reporting needs it to define the authorization boundary.
+Ongoing Certification needs it to know what to monitor.
+Compliance reporting needs it to define the assessment scope.
 If inventory is wrong, everything downstream is wrong.
 A server stood up three months ago and never added to inventory was never scanned, its vulnerabilities were never tracked, and it does not appear in the boundary.
 That is not a documentation gap.
 That is a security gap.

 Q: What happens when scan coverage does not match the asset inventory?